pingcap/docs-cn/faq/migration-tidb-faq.md

 You can use the following methods to export the data in TiDB:

+- Export data using Dumpling.
+For more information, see [Dumpling documentation](/dumpling-overview.md).
 - Export data using mysqldump and the `WHERE` clause.
 - Use the MySQL client to export the results of `select` to a file.